GokulTamilventhan/UI_Assignment/README.md

 # READ ME
 # Prerequisite:
 JDK: 17
 IDE: IntelliJ
-Plugins for intelliJ: Cucumber for java, maven, gherkin Maven dependencies for cucumber, junit and selenium
+Plugins for intelliJ: Cucumber for java, maven, gherkin
+Maven dependencies for cucumber, junit and selenium
+Chrome brower version: 93.0.4577.82; Chrome webdriver version:  93.0.4577.63

 # Executing the test cases:
-1. Open Calculator.feature file and mention a tag prefixing ‘@’ before each test cases to run the test cases separately or provide a common tag before ‘Feature’ line to run all test cases sequencially.
+1. Open the project in the IDE and load the maven project dependencies(pom.xml).
+Open Calculator.feature file and mention a tag prefixing ‘@’ before each test cases to run the test cases separately or provide a common tag before ‘Feature’ line to run all test cases sequencially.
-2. Open Test Runner file and enter the same tag in feature file under tags.
+2. Open Test Runner file and enter the same tag in @CucumberOptions under tags.
 3. Save the file.
 Right click on Test runner file and click on Run Test Runner.
-The test cases will start to execute, and the cucumber report will be generated under target folder in the project.
+The test cases will start to execute, and the cucumber report will be generated after the completion of test run under the target folder in the project.
+4. Cucumber report path: /target/cucumber-reports/cucumber-pretty/index.html; ScreenShots path: /screenCapture ; Chrome WebDriver path: /chromeDriver
-Note: Test Runner file is already set with appropriate tags and ready for execution.
+**Note:** Test Runner file is already set with appropriate tags and ready for execution.

 # Question and Answer Section
 # 1. What other test cases would you suggest?